XinhuiLi/Ollie/README.md

 # Ollie
-A deep learning toolbox to detect glaucoma automatically
+A deep learning toolbox to detect glaucoma